nadvolod/order-processing-agents/order-agents/src/main/java/com/nadvolod/order/fraud/TEMPORALIZING.md

     confirmationAgent = new ____();
 }

-// Create payment service
-FraudPaymentService paymentService = new FakeCardPaymentService(0.0, new Random());
+// Create payment service with 70% failure rate for demonstrating retries FraudPaymentService paymentService = new FakeCardPaymentService(0.7);
 ```

 #### Part F: Create Activity Implementations